Lemko Republic: Background

 The Russophilia of Rusyn circles came to be combated by the Ukrainian nationalist movements, most importantly the Prosvita society, and by the dominant Polish element as well.
 This temporarily weakened the pro-Russian ambitions of the Rusyns, but it returned as a consequence of Russian defeat in the Russo-Japanese War.
 In 1907, the National Democrats came to represent Galicia in the Viennese parliament.
 National Democrats represented a Russophile current, believing that rebuilding the Polish state lies in collaboration with Russia in exchange of extensive autonomy and combating Ukrainian nationalism.
-This pro-Russian attitude of National Democrats greatly emporered the Russophile Rusyns and weakened the Ukrainian movement in Lemko region.
+This pro-Russian attitude of National Democrats greatly empowered the Russophile Rusyns and weakened the Ukrainian movement in Lemko region.

 The First World War resulted in the Russian occupation of Galicia, which the Russian officials declared to be "eternally Russian lands".
 Russia made vigorous efforts to integrate Galicia into Russia, and conducted mass conversions from Greek Catholicism to Eastern Orthodoxy.
-Ukrainian national movement was repressed, with most Ukrainian politicians fleeing to Vienna.
+The Ukrainian national movement was repressed, with most Ukrainian politicians fleeing to Vienna.
 Andrey Sheptytsky, the Greek Catholic metropolitan, was arrested.
 The situation was quickly reversed when the Russian army was pushed back, with mass arrests and reprisals against pro-Russian circles by the Austrian army, including against the Rusyn movement.
 The war greatly polarised the Ukrainian and Russophile factions amongst Lemko activists, with the East being swayed towards supporting the Ukrainians and proclaiming a pro-Ukrainian Komancza Republic, while western Lemkos remained hostile to Ukrainian nationalism.